Author: Dr Val Phua MBBS, MMed (Ophth), FRCOphth, FAMS

 Multifocal lenses prides itself on the convenience it brings to patients after cataract surgery, reducing dependence on reading glasses for near work.
 For a majority of patients, they represent the ideal solution to correcting vision and presbyopia (老花眼).
 For some others, they will find certain side effects like glare, halo and decreased contrast unbearable and want an exchange of the lens.
 The presence of glare and halos are more evident at night so patients who work more at night like driving a taxi during night shifts may want to bear this in mind when considering their options.

-To increase success of satisfaction with these premium lenses, patient selection has to be quite strict.
+To increase the success of satisfaction with these premium lenses, patient selection has to be quite strict.
 Ideally, besides cataract, the eye should be otherwise healthy and free from disease.
 Meaning to say any issues with the cornea like scars and irregular astigmatism, retinal issues like swelling and bleeding, nerve problems like glaucoma and inflammation are all set ups for decreased success with these lenses.

 These premium lenses are also quite sensitive to any decentration so any condition that could cause the lens to be out of its perfect alignment including weakness of the “strings” of the bag holding the lens or complications occurring during cataract surgery could also deter your eye surgeon from choosing these lenses.